-Looking at these numerous advantages, globally, solutions like MBA &Co have emerged to help organisations, including consulting firms, identify skilled independent professionals.
+Looking at these numerous advantages, globally, solutions like MBA&Co. have emerged to help organizations, including consulting firms, identify skilled independent professionals.
 Closer home too, the market is opening up to service this need for consulting firms in India.
-Flexing it (www.flexingit.com) for instance, is an online marketplace that connects flexible, professionally skilled workers to firms on a project basis.
+Flexing It (www.flexingit.com) for instance is an online marketplace that connects flexible, professionally skilled workers to firms on a project basis.
 The company makes it very easy to post requirements and then choose among several options for the specialist you are looking for.

 Sample just a few of the requirements posted here.
 A business advisory firm looking for financial analysts.
 A boutique consulting firm looking for consultants in healthcare.
 A marketing and analytics consultancy looking for customer insights specialists.

 Says Chandrika Pasricha, the founder of Flexing It, ”We are noticing that lot of consulting firms both small and mid-sized, come to us looking for freelancers.
 In the recent past, we have had consultants operating in areas as varied as IT, finance/risk advisory, research to legal, investment banking and management consulting, come to our platform to source specialists for short-term roles.
 We only see this trend growing in the next few years.”